ansys/pystk/doc/source/api/ansys/stk/core/stkobjects/aviator/IReferenceStateTakeoffLandingOptions.rst

 IReferenceStateTakeoffLandingOptions
 ====================================

-.. py:class:: IReferenceStateTakeoffLandingOptions
+.. py:class:: ansys.stk.core.stkobjects.aviator.IReferenceStateTakeoffLandingOptions

    object

    Interface used to access the takeoff or landing options for a reference state procedure.

-.. py:currentmodule:: ansys.stk.core.stkobjects.aviator
+.. py:currentmodule:: IReferenceStateTakeoffLandingOptions

 Overview
 --------